Passive interferometric symmetries of multimode Gaussian pure states: Motivation and background

-Any Gaussian pure state (including approximate CV cluster states) can be defined uniquely (up to phase-space displacements) by an undirected graph with complex-valued edge weights, given by the matrix $\mathbf{Z}=\mathbf{V}+i\mathbf{U}$, where $\mathbf{U}=\mathbf{U}^T>0$ and $\mathbf{V}=\mathbf{V}^T$ \cite{Menicucci2011}.
-Every such $\mathbf{Z}$ also defines a unique Gaussian pure state.
-The position-space wavefunction for a Gaussian pure state on $n$ qumodes is related to $\mathbf{Z}$ by:
+The nullifier formalism is well suited for analysis of Gaussian pure states including CV cluster states \cite{Gu2009,Menicucci2006,Menicucci2011}.
+Any Gaussian pure state (including CV cluster states) can be defined uniquely (up to phase-space displacements) by an undirected graph with complex-valued edge weights, given by the matrix $\mat Z=\mat V+i\mat U$, where $\mat U=\mat U^\tp>0$ and $\mat V=\mat V^\tp$ \cite{Menicucci2011}.
+Every such $\mat Z$ also defines a unique Gaussian pure state.
+The position-space wavefunction for a Gaussian pure state on $n$ qumodes is related to $\mat Z$ by:

 The nullifiers for a Gaussian pure state are also captured within this formalism.
-For an $n$-qumode Gaussian pure state $\ket{\psi_{\mathbf{Z}}}$, $n$ independent nullifiers can be written succinctly as
+For an $n$-qumode Gaussian pure state $\ket{\psi_{\mat Z}}$, $n$ independent nullifiers can be written succinctly as

-where $\mathbf{\hat{p}}=(\hat{p}_{1},...,\hat{p}_n)^{T}$ and $\mathbf{\hat{q}}=(\hat{q}_{1},...,\hat{q}_n)^{T}$ are column vectors of quadrature operators.
+where $\opvec p=(\op p_{1},\dotsc,\op p_n)^\tp$ and $\opvec q=(\op q_{1},\dotsc,\op q_n)^\tp$ are column vectors of quadrature operators.

-We now introduce the complex, symmetric matrix $\mathbf{K}$ that is related to $\mathbf{Z}$ by \cite{Menicucci2011}
+We now introduce the complex, symmetric matrix $\mat K$ that is related to $\mat Z$ by \cite{Menicucci2011}

 and thus also uniquely specifies the state.
-The symmetry of $\mathbf{K}$ is an immediate consequence of the symmetry of $\mathbf{Z}$.
-The requirements on $\mathbf{U}$ and $\mathbf{V}$ mentioned above induce the following restriction on~$\mathbf{K}$:
+The symmetry of $\mat K$ is an immediate consequence of the symmetry of $\mat Z$.